Privacy Policy

 | Essential (first-party) | Marketing attribution (`cc_attr` cookie storing your gclid/gbraid/wbraid so we can attribute your conversion back to the original ad click); session continuity. | 90 days |

-| Analytics (third-party) | Google Analytics, Google Tag Manager — measure aggregated site usage. | Up to 2 years |
+| Analytics (third-party) | Google Analytics 4 and Google Tag Manager — distinguish users/sessions and measure page views, interactions, acquisition and purchase-funnel events. | Up to 2 years |

-| Marketing (third-party) | Google Ads conversion tracking; Meta Pixel for retargeting and conversion measurement. | Up to 90 days (Google), up to 90 days (Meta) |
+| Marketing (third-party) | Google Ads conversion tracking; Meta Pixel browser events; and Meta CAPI server events for retargeting, attribution, optimization and conversion measurement. | Up to 90 days (Google), up to 90 days (Meta) |

 7. Direct marketing (Spam Act 2003)